pratikdevdas/KV-visualize/Readme.md

    - If a `preview_id` exists, remove it.
    - Note: This setup works only locally, so your KV might be empty at first, and there is no remote connection.
 3. **Create a Directory**:
    - Create a folder on your Desktop and name it `wrangler-data`.
+You may need to workaround this step.
+Check index.js of server.
 4. **Install Packages**:
    - Run the npm script to install packages in both directories.
    - Then, execute `npm start` to launch the project.